organisciak/dissertation/document/3_apriori.md

 This type of design is common for creating custom evaluation datasets through relevance judgments [@alonso_crowdsourcing_2008], but has been used for encoding and verifying indexing information [<!--TODO1 cite twitter, others -->].
 <!-- Removed: Some exceptions to this approach have been attempted with success[].-->

-Evidence suggests that the design of a data collection interface affects the quality and distribution of user contributions[@alonso_crowdsourcing_2008; @organisciak_evaluating_2012; @howe_crowdsourcing:_2008; @organisciak_incidental_2013].<!--_ TODO1: cite more-->
+Evidence suggests that the design of a data collection interface affects the quality and distribution of user contributions[@alonso_crowdsourcing_2008; @organisciak_evaluating_2012; @howe_crowdsourcing_2008; @organisciak_incidental_2013].
-The manner to improve on a basic task/description/items interface design is not immediately clear, though: some success has been attained by slowing workers down, while other times it has been beneficial to encourage cheaper, more impulsive contributions in larger numbers<!-- TODO1 cite -->.
+The manner to improve on a basic task/description/items interface design is not immediately clear, though: some success has been attained by slowing workers down, while other times it has been beneficial to encourage cheaper, more impulsive contributions in larger numbers<!-- TODO2 cite -->.

 In keeping with goals of the proposed dissertation to explore and develop methods for controlling intercoder reliability, this sub-study will compare the effect of task design on collected information retrieval data.
 Scoped to a reasonable parameterization of crowdsourcing as it is commonly practiced in information retrieval -- a typical encoding task performed by paid crowds, the following questions will be pursued: